victorwinther/Hex-Software-Project/README.md

 # Hex
-Game developed in Unity featuring algorithms designed for optimal winning strategies and computer opponents.
+Game developed in Unity featuring algorithms such as DFS coded in C# designed for optimal winning strategies and computer opponents.